raspberrypi/documentation/configuration/external-storage.md

 Now that you have set an entry in `fstab`, you can start up your Raspberry Pi with or without the storage device attached.
 Before you unplug the device you must either shut down the Pi, or manually unmount it using the steps in 'Unmounting a storage device' below.

 **Note:** if you do not have the storage device attached when the Pi starts, the Pi will take an extra 90 seconds to start up.
 You can shorten this by adding `,x-systemd.device-timeout=30` immediately after `nofail` in step 4.
-This will change the timeout to 30 seconds - so the system will only wait 30 seconds before giving up trying to mount the disk.
+This will change the timeout to 30 seconds, meaning the system will only wait 30 seconds before giving up trying to mount the disk.

 For more information on each Linux command, refer to the specific manual page using the `man` command.
 For example, `man fstab`.

 ## Unmounting a storage device

 When the Raspberry Pi shuts down, the system takes care of unmounting the storage device so that it is safe to unplug it.
 If you want to manually unmount a device, you can use the following command:

 ```